 Occasionally I would catch Shania’s eye.
 I tried to convey an attitude of confidence and comfort for her.
 To her credit, Shania managed to maintain her composure.
 Not a single tear rolled down her cheek.

 When the viewing had been completed and the doors closed, she looked at me wearily.

-“You’re doing great, babe,” I said.
+“You’re doing great, babe,” I told her.
 “Your Uncle Eric is proud of how well you’re bearing up.”